Backblaze/boardwalk/CONTRIBUTING.md

 The boardwalk pip module uses semantic versioning.
 Please make sure to update the VERSION file along with any changes to the package.

+### Logging
+Most output should use a logger, with a few exceptions:
+- Raw output streamed from Ansible.
+Playbook runs should look familiar to Ansible users.
+Ansible output that has been processed by Boardwalk should be emitted by a logger.
+- Cases where the output of a command is intended to be consumed in a specific format, and the formatting features of a logger aren't useful.
+Examples include `boardwalk version` and `boardwalk workspace dump`.